JordanYoungCodes/ch14_bloggServices/README.md

 [License](#License)

 ## Installation
-- To install the application, run the application from the terminal.
+- To install the application and run the application from the terminal.
 - Install models and such by typing npm i.
 - Finaly type npm start and navigate to localhost:3001/.
+- Also the application is deployed to render, the URL is later in the README.

 ## Usage
-- To use this application, navigate to the site and you must sign up or log in.
+- To use this application, navigate to the render site and you must sign up or log in.
 - Then you can view posts, comment on posts, and delete both.

 ## Credits